PBRjr/Fantasy_Novel/Scene strange altered.md

 Wait... did he actually just hear it?

 Rapid footsteps interrupted Vale's train of thought.
 He pulled his gaze away in time to see another altered charging at him, only about 5 feet away.
+This one wasn't smiling.

-*Where did this one come from?* he thought. lunged at him, outstretched arms ending in long, razor sharp claws.
+*Where did this one come from?* he thought. *Did they just... bait me into a trap?*

+It lunged, outstretched arms ending in long, razor sharp claws.
+Vale tried to step away, but in his shaking panic his foot slipped, causing him to fall back, the second altered sailing throug